matn7/AlgorithmsNotes/src/udemy/bigonotation/README.md

 | `1` | `2` | `3` | `4` | `5` | `6` | `7` | `8` | `9` | 10 |
 | `1` | `2` | `3` | `4` | `5` | `6` | `7` | `8` | `9` | `10` |

-- Selection sort selects one element at a time, compares it to all other elements in the list.
+- Selection sort selects one element at a time, compares it to all problems.other elements in the list.
 - The correct position for that selected element is found before moving on to the next element.

 **Selection sort characteristics**